 “Piperine enhanced quercetin bioavailability.”

-This revised sentence makes the relationship between piperine and quercetin more explicit and interesting.
+This shorter, peppier sentence clarifies the relationship between piperine and quercetin.

 “Flavonoid administration resulted in a decrease in biomarkers of inflammation among the participants who were enrolled in the study.”

-This lengthy, wordy sentence contains five prepositional phrases that we can eliminate without sacrificing meaning.
-By employing active voice and concise language, we can rephrase the sentence as follows:
+Ugh.
+The sentence contains five prepositional phrases that we can eliminate without sacrificing meaning.
+Let’s switch to active voice and tighten up the phrasing.

 “Flavonoid administration reduced study participants’ inflammatory biomarkers.”

-This revised sentence conveys the same information in a much more concise and direct manner.
+Wow.
+This shorter, less wordy sentence conveys the same information in a much more concise and direct (read: not boring) way.

-While writing peer-reviewed scientific articles in passive voice has become the standard, active voice brings clarity, conciseness, and relatability to scientific writing.
-If you struggle with writing in the active voice, consider engaging the services of a professional science writer like TLJ Communications.
+Although writing peer-reviewed scientific articles in passive voice has become the standard, active voice brings clarity, conciseness, and relatability to scientific writing.
+If you need help writing in the active voice, consider engaging the services of a professional science writer like me.
 I can help you maximize the accuracy and effectiveness of your publications and improve your scientific, publishing, and funding success – while maintaining your voice and passion.
 Let me do the writing for you!